benwilcock/pcf-spring-cloud-services-demo/README.md

 }
 ````

-4. The services are configured to use Sleuth to add trace information to their log messages.
+4. Both of the services are configured to use Sleuth to add trace information to their log messages.

 ````bash
 INFO [covers-service,2850d9e30f986e35,3e79aa27ebf9f9e3,true] 13 --- [io-8080-exec-10]
 ````

-Sleuth Stream is configured to send these messages to the Zipkin server via the RabbitMQ messaging system.
+Sleuth is configured to send these messages to the Zipkin server via a RabbitMQ based Stream.
 This allows Zipkin to paint a clear overarching picture of all the service calls between all the microservices in the project.

 ## About the Author